apache/celeborn/docs/developers/sbt.md

 Furthermore, it is strongly encouraged that developers from various regions contribute templates tailored to their respective areas.

-> NOTE: <br>
+??? note
-> 1. `build/sbt-config/repositories-local` takes precedence over `build/sbt-config/repositories` and is ignored by `.gitignore`. <br>
+    1. `build/sbt-config/repositories-local` takes precedence over `build/sbt-config/repositories` and is ignored by `.gitignore`.
-> 2. Should the environment variable `DEFAULT_ARTIFACT_REPOSITORY` be set, it attains the highest priority among non-local repositories. <br>
+    2. Should the environment variable `DEFAULT_ARTIFACT_REPOSITORY` be set, it attains the highest priority among non-local repositories.
-> 3. Repository priority is determined by the file order; repositories listed earlier possess higher precedence.
+    3. Repository priority is determined by the file order; repositories listed earlier possess higher precedence.

 Similarly, if your objective involves compiling and packaging within an intranet environment, you can edit `build/sbt-config/repositories-local` as demonstrated below: